kimjaspermui/LeetCode/README.md

 ## In here, you will find the submissions I turned in for LeetCode problems.
-## Goal: Solve a problem at least once everyday
+## Goal: Solve at least a problem everyday

 ### Leetcode Contests Rankings:
 ##### Weekly Contest 65: 469 / 1906